-Here's what we think about...
+What we think about...

-Background
+Background information

-Therefore, the following position on the role and challenges of ports in this development is proposed.
+Therefore, the following position on the role and challenges of ports in this development is proposed:

 Financing